caio-ishikawa/netscout/README.md

         A bool - if set, it will skip BinaryEdge subdomain scan -skip-google-dork
-        A bool - if set, it will skip the Google filetype scan
+        A bool - if set, it will skip the Google filetype scan -headless
+        A bool - if set, all requests in the crawler will be made through a headless Chrome browser (requires Google Chrome)
 ```

 Sets seed url, depth, and output file: